release-engineering/exodus-rsync/README.md

 ###############################################################################
 #
 # X509 PEM-format certificate and key for authentication to exodus-gw.
-# Environment variables may be used with these paths.
+# Environment variable substitution is supported.
 gwcert: $HOME/certs/$USER.crt
 gwkey: $HOME/certs/$USER.key

 # Base URL of the exodus-gw service to be used.
-# The base URL may be set using an environment variable.
+# Environment variable substitution is supported.
 gwurl: https://exodus-gw.example.com

 # Defines the exodus-gw "environment" for use.